 - It’s time to stop distorting truth about Common Core

 National PTA volunteers have adopted several position statements and resolutions, beginning in 1981, in support of voluntary, clearer, higher academic standards for all students.
 National PTA’s position statement on Education Emphasis covers PTA’s position on voluntary standards.
+National PTA's position statement on Assessment cover's PTA's position on state assessment systems.
 Specifically, National PTA:

 - Supports nationally agreed upon voluntary standards if they are derived by consensus at the state and local levels.
 Parents must be involved in this process.